abhioncbr/Cloud-Resources/README.md

 ## Cloud Resources
-This repo is for onboarding and maintaing cloud resources.
+This repo is for onboarding and maintaining cloud resources.